Suze Rotolo: Later life and death, 1964–2011

 Rotolo traveled to Cuba in June 1964, with a group, although it was unlawful for United States citizens to do so.
-She was quoted as saying, in regard to opponents of Fidel Castro that, "These gusanos [worms] are not suppressed.
+She was quoted as saying, in regard to opponents of Fidel Castro that, "These gusanos are not suppressed.
 There can be open criticism of the regime.
 As long as they keep it to talk they are tolerated, as long as there is no sabotage."

-Rotolo married Italian Enzo Bartoccioli, a film editor who worked for the United Nations, in 1967.
+Rotolo married Enzo Bartoccioli, an Italian film editor who worked for the United Nations, in 1967.
 Together they had one son, Luca, who is a guitarist in New York.
 In New York, Rotolo worked as an illustrator and painter, before concentrating on creating book art, things resembling books but incorporating found objects.
 Remaining politically active, Rotolo joined the street-theater group Billionaires for Bush and protested at the 2004 Republican National Convention in Manhattan.

 Rotolo avoided discussing her relationship with Dylan for decades.
 In July 2004, she was interviewed in a documentary produced by New York PBS Channel 13 and The New York Daily News.
 In November 2004, she made an unannounced appearance at the Experience Music Project, on a panel discussing Dylan's early days in Greenwich Village.
-She and her husband also were involved in putting on a memorial event for Dave van Ronk after the singer's death in 2002.
+She and her husband also were involved in putting on a memorial event for Dave Van Ronk after the singer's death in 2002.
 Rotolo made an appearance in Martin Scorsese's documentary film, No Direction Home: Bob Dylan, which focused on Dylan's early career from 1961 to 1966.
 This film was broadcast as part of the American Masters series on PBS public television in September 2005.
 Rotolo was also interviewed nationally in 2008 by Terry Gross on NPR's Fresh Air to promote her book, A Freewheelin' Time: A Memoir of Greenwich Village in the Sixties, which was published by Broadway Books on May 13, 2008.
 Rotolo recounted her attempts not to be overshadowed by her relationship with Dylan.
 She discussed her need to pursue her artistic creativity and to retain her political integrity, concluding: